 How do state and local sales taxes work?

 Forty-five states and the District of Columbia levy general sales taxes that apply (with some exemptions) to all goods and certain services.
 Thirty-seven states (including, Alaska, which has no state tax) also allow general sales taxes at the local level.
 Most states apply separate sales taxes to particular goods, including tobacco, alcohol, and motor fuels.

 States rely on sales taxes more than local governments do.
-States collected $441 billion from sales taxes in 2016, or 35 percent of own-source state general revenue (table 1).
+States collected $457 billion from sales taxes in 2017, or 35 percent of their own-source general revenue (table 1).
 “Own-source” revenue excludes intergovernmental transfers.
-Nearly two-thirds ($291 billion) of that total came from general sales taxes, while the other one-third ($150 billion) came from selective sales taxes (or excise taxes) on tobacco, alcohol, and the like.
-Local governments collected $118 billion from sales taxes in 2016, or 11 percent of local government own-source general revenue.
-Of that total, $85 billion came from general sales taxes and $32 billion came from selective sales taxes.
+Nearly two-thirds ($300 billion) of that total came from general sales taxes, while the other third ($157 billion) came from selective sales taxes (or excise taxes) on specific purchases such as motor fuel, tobacco, and alcohol.
+Local governments collected $124 billion from sales taxes in 2017, or 11 percent of their own-source general revenue.
+Of that total, $89 billion came from general sales taxes and $34 billion came from selective sales taxes.
 (Census includes the District of Columbia’s revenue in the local total.)

-Among states with general sales taxes, Colorado has the lowest rate (2.9 percent) (figure 1).
-No other state with a general sales tax has a rate below 4.0 percent, but the state general sales tax rate is 4.0 percent in Alabama, Georgia, Hawaii, New York, and Wyoming.
+Colorado has the lowest state general sales tax rate (2.9 percent).
+No other state with a general sales tax has a rate below 4.0 percent, but the state general sales tax rate is below 5.0 percent in 10 other states (figure 1).
 In addition to California, which has the highest state general sales tax rate (7.25 percent), four states (Indiana, Mississippi, Rhode Island, and Tennessee) have rates at or above 7.0 percent.
 Alaska, Delaware, Montana, New Hampshire, and Oregon do not have a state general sales tax.

 What purchases are subject to the general sales tax?